wafflespeanut/rust-catalog/README.md

 version = "*"
 ```

+Have a look at the [detailed example](https://wafflespeanut.github.io/rust-catalog/catalog/struct.HashFile.html#examples) for the precise usage.

 ### Checklist
  - [x] documentation and examples
  - [ ] serialize the values, so that all (serializable) types can be supported